wallynm/ttracker/README.md

 # TTracker - Kanban Issue Tracker

 Task Tracker (TTracker) it's project focused into issues solving integrated with a Kanban board, inside you can keep track of everything.
-Comments, subtasks, milestones into due and many other funcitons.
+Comments, subtasks, milestones into due and many other functions.

 ## Motivation